mtalyat/Minty/README.md

 ======
 A basic C++ ECS game engine for pixel-based games, developed by Mitchell Talyat/BigMintyMitch (hence, Minty Game Engine).

+NOTE: THIS PROJECT HAS BEEN ARCHIVED.
+It has been replaced with the more advanced version of the engine, using Vulkan: [https://github.com/mtalyat/Minty-Engine](https://github.com/mtalyat/Minty-Engine).

 # Features

 * A basic game engine design, all written in C++.